Post-Baccalaureate Certificate in Speech-Language Pathology

 Those students who already have a baccalaureate degree may obtain a Speech-Language Pathology Post-Baccalaureate Certificate by completing the following requirements.

 Satisfy the Admission Requirements for Post-Baccalaureate Certificate Programs.
 Complete the UAA Undergraduate Application for Admission, available on the UAA Admissions website.

-Admission to the College of Education Special Education Department
+Admission to the College of Arts and Sciences School of Education, Special Education Department

-In order to be admitted to the College of Education as a Speech-Language Pathology Post-Baccalaureate Certificate Program candidate, applicants must meet the following requirements:
+In order to be admitted to the School of Education as a Speech-Language Pathology Post-Baccalaureate Certificate Program candidate, applicants must meet the following requirements: